robertkarapetyandev/notes/research-protocol.md

 The primary goal at the start is to define a clear research question and provide motivation for pursuing it, engaging stakeholders (e.g., advisors, funders, or peers) from the outset.

 - **Core Problem:** How to establish a compelling foundation for the research to justify time and resources.
-- **Mechanism:** Begin with an "empowerment promise"—articulate what new knowledge or capability the research will deliver.
+- **Mechanism:** Begin with an "empowerment promise."
+Articulate what new knowledge or capability the research will deliver.
 - **Nuts and Bolts:**
   - **Don't:** Start with vague or overly broad topics without clear relevance.
 Avoid jumping into data collection without a hypothesis.
   - **Do:** Clearly state the research question, its significance (e.g., addressing a gap in the literature), and the expected outcomes.
 This provides incentive for collaboration or funding.
 Conduct a preliminary literature review to map the landscape and refine the question.